Everybody has their own tweaks and preferences, but here are some of my techniques for using Make it Meaty to get you started.

 NOTE: Make it Meaty is best mixed fresh, just before injecting.
 I've heard some poppycock going around the web that you need to mix, then wait four hours.
 This is ridiculous, and I don't know where it started.
 If that were the case, I'd put it on the label.
-In fact, letting it set that long allows the pH of the phosphates to begin working on the other ingredients, possibly compromising a consistent pH.
+In fact, letting it set that long allows the pH of the phosphates to begin working on the other ingredients, possibly compromising a consistent pH and dissolving the other ingredients like soaking them in lye.
 So, mix it with cold water, then inject it.

 For more of my no-nonsense knock-downs of these silly rumors, like my Facebook Page.

 If you want a "quick start", skip down the page to "INJECTING PORK RIBS" etc...

 "What is Make it Meaty?
 Is it a rub? a marinade? a sauce?"